Illinois Traffic Violation and DUI Lawyers

 None of these are valid legal excuses.
 In fact, they can be seen as admissions of guilt.
 For example, checking your cell phone to use a directions app is not allowed.
 That excuse will likely be used against you.
-The bottom line: If you’re touching the phone or have it in your hand.
-Texting while driving is also illegal under the law.
+The bottom line: If you’re touching the phone or have it in your hand while the vehicle is in gear, you’re likely violating the law.

 - Using the cell phone to call for emergency assistance;

 - Using the cell phone in “hands-free” mode or with the use of a headset;